bgopikrishna/content/blog/error-boundaries-in-react.md

 If you look at the code, the error boundary we created has two props

-1. `fallback` - Fallback UI to show if the component crashed
+1. `fallback` - Fallback UI to show when the component crashes
 2. `children` - The component which needs to wrap with an error boundary

 Whenever a crash happens in our application, it gets caught by the nearest error boundary, and the fallback UI is rendered

 `getDerivedStateFromError`  lifecycle method that allows us to update the state to `hasError: true`

 Whereas with the `componentDidCatch` lifecycle method, we can log the error to the error service.
 Currently, we are just logging it into the console.
-But ideally, should log errors to some application monitoring service like sentry.
+But ideally, we should log errors to some application monitoring service.

 We can also see the whole component stack from where the error originated using `errorInfo.componentStack` .